tinyweatherforecastgermanygroup/TinyWeatherForecastGermany/README.md

 Credits
 -------

- The Material Design icons are Copyright (c) by Google Inc., licensed under the Apache License Version 2.0.
+ The Material Design icons are Copyright (c) Google Inc., licensed under the Apache License Version 2.0.

  This app uses gradle and the gradle wrapper, Copyright by Gradle Inc,